opendocsg/slw-judgments-backfill/2003_SGHC_137/report.md

 **Was there a strong cause in favour of not staying UCO’s action in Singapore?**

 37     Mr Gill submitted that even if clause 17 was an exclusive jurisdiction provision, the court was not bound to order a stay where there was strong cause why UCO should not be required to commence action in India.
-One of the authorities for that proposition was the decision of the Court of Appeal in _The Jian He_ [2000] 1 SLR 8.
+One of the authorities for that proposition was the decision of the Court of Appeal in _The Jian He_ <span class="citation">[2000] 1 SLR 8</span>.
 That proposition was not disputed by Mr Toh.
 There Chao Hick Tin JA said at para 28:

  Strong cause